I don’t think you guys understand how hard it is to pull myself away from nonstop video game playing (I’m on summer break

 Duh, right?
 But what foods are highest in iron?
 Meat, meat, meat, animals, liver.
 The highest and easiest-to-absorb forms of iron come from:

-But don’t be afraid my vegetarian/vegan pals!
-There are other ways to get iron in your body that don’t include animal proteins.
-However, you have to consume higher amounts from plant sources because the iron isn’t absorbed as well.
+Do not fret my vegetarian and vegan pals!
+There are options that are not animal proteins.
+Just understand that you have to consume higher amounts from plant sources because the iron isn’t absorbed as well.
+In addition, a lot of these foods naturally contain phytochemicals and compounds that inhibit iron absorption.

-For example, you may absorb 75% of the iron from
+For example, you may absorb 90% of iron from

 - Fortified cereals and grains